Winter 2026 Faculty Notes

 Robin McCabe, Piano

-In March 2025 Professor Robin McCabe and her sister, pianist (and School of Music alumna) Rachelle McCabe, traveled to China for duo concerts and master classes in Beijing, Tianjin and Qingdao.
+Professor Robin McCabe and her sister, pianist (and School of Music alumna) Rachelle McCabe, travel to China In March 2026 for duo concerts and master classes in Beijing, Tianjin, and Qingdao.

 Michael Partington, Guitar